Bihar Judiciay Free Study Material

 7. Hindu Law and Muslim Law (150 Marks) 3.00 hrs

-8. Law of Transfer of Property Property and Equity Principles (Principles of Equity), Justice-specific and relief (Law of Trusts and Specific Relief) (150 Marks)- 3.00 hrs
+8. Transfer of Property and Principles of Equity, Law of Trust and Specific Relief Act (150 Marks)- 3.00 hrs

 9. Law of Contracts & Torts (150 Marks) -3.00 hrs